yibin-huang-ocean/yibin-huang-ocean.github.io/ResearchBrief.md

 ## On the Linkage between Labrador Sea Convection and the AMOC

 > The Atlantic Meridional Overturning Circulation (AMOC), a critical component of the climate system, was shown to be linked to convective activities in the Labrador Sea according to some modeling studies.
-This linkage has been questioned by recent observations from the Overturning in the Subpolar North Atlantic Program (OSNAP), which revealed weak diapycnal transformation (i.e. imprint on the AMOC) in the Labrador Sea. <br/>
+However, this linkage was questioned by recent observations from the Overturning in the Subpolar North Atlantic Program (OSNAP), which revealed weak diapycnal transformation (i.e. imprint on the AMOC) in the Labrador Sea. <br/>
 > <br/>
-> In our recent study, we further attribute the weak diapycnal transformation in the Labrador Sea to significant density compensation by temperature and salinity changes in the boundary currents of the basin.
+> Using OSNAP and reanalysis dataset, we find that the weak diapycnal transformation in the Labrador Sea can be attributed to significant density compensation by temperature and salinity changes in the basin's boundary currents.
 This finding highlights the critical relationship between temperature and salinity in determining the overturning strength in the Labrador Sea and underlines the necessity of accurate freshwater flux estimates for improved AMOC predictions.
 > For more information: [Zou et al. 2020.
 Nature Geoscience](http://doi.org/10.1038/s41561-019-0517-1).

 <img width="80%" height="auto" src="/assets/overturning.png">